 The word compatibility covers many different concepts.
 Jakarta EE products are compatible with the Jakarta EE specification if they implement the APIs and behavior required by the specification.
 Applications are compatible with a release of the Jakarta EE platform if they only depend on APIs and behavior defined by that release of the platform.
-A new release of the Jakarta EE platform is compatible with previous releases of the platform if all portable applications written to the previous release of the platform.
+A new release of the Jakarta EE platform is compatible with previous releases of the platform if all portable applications written to the previous release of the platform will also run unchanged and with identical behavior on the new release of the platform.